chrnie/ansible-role-icinga2/README.md

     icinga2_features: [ "checker", "api", "mainlog" ]

 All features in this array will be enabled

+    icinga2_state: present

+Update or not? `icinga2_state` can be installed,latest,removed,absent,present,build-dep

 ### Manage package repos

     icinga2_manage_repo_icinga: true

 `True` for icinga2 community repos, `False` for distro packages

     icinga2_manage_repo_epel: true

 `True` to ensure epel-release rpm is installed.

 ### includes geerlingguy.mysql